List of pseudoscorpions of Sri Lanka: Scorpions

 Pseudoscorpions also known as false scorpion or book scorpion, are easily identified by flat, pear-shaped body and scorpion-like pincers.
 There are about 3,300 species of scorpions described within 6 superfamilies and 430 genera.
 The studies on pseudoscorpions of Sri Lanka dated back to 1913 with the contributions of Ellingsen, who described Olpium jacobsoni.
 In 1930, Chamberlain described two pseudoscorpions, whereas Max Beier described Paratemnus ceylonicus in 1932.
 However, the first extensive study on pseudoscorpions were carried out by C. Besuchet and I. Löbl in 1970.
 In 1973, Beier described 16 new species, with one new genus.
 Beier is thus cited as the first person to make a checklist on Sri Lankan pseudoscorpions.

 With thirty years of war in northern region, the diversity of fauna in northern and eastern regions reduced in greater extent.
 In 2011, Mark S. Harvey et al described new synonyms and genera for pseudoscorpions.
 The following list of pseudoscorpions of Sri Lanka compiled according to the 2014 survey by Sudesh Batuwita and Suresh P. Benjamin.
-According to them, Sri Lanka consists 47 species with 20 endemic species, which included to 15 genera.
+According to them, Sri Lanka had 47 species with 20 endemic species, which included 15 genera.